hkeays09/Python-Beginner-Course/README.md

 ## 🤖 Powered by Practice & AI

 All projects are built from scratch while learning, with AI (like ChatGPT) used to assist with structure, explanation, and clarity — not to shortcut the learning.
-Here is to building a future where AI  is accepeted as a reputable tool for learning, information, improving opertations.
+Here is to building a future where AI  is accepeted as a reputable tool for learning, information and improving opertations.